0:00 / 0:00

 Lumbago with Sciatica

-Lumbago with sciatica refers to lower back pain accompanied by radiating pain down the leg.
+Lower back pain accompanied by radiating pain down the leg is referred to as lumbago with sciatica.
 This occurs when the sciatic nerve is compressed or irritated, often due to a bulging or herniated disc, spinal degeneration, or structural changes in the spine.
 Diagnosis involves a physical exam and imaging tests such as MRI or X-rays.

 Symptoms include sharp lower back pain traveling through the buttocks and down the leg, often with tingling, numbness, or muscle weakness.